Byron1z/Hyper-V-Windows-10-Pro-B1z/README.md

 If you begin the installation process, it will **Wipe out** your Windows 10 Host PC❗️

-Only access the ISO image from your VMWare Workstation.
+Only access the ISO image from your VMWare Workstation, or any other (VM) platform, in this case Hyper-V.
 </p>
 <br />